Mistress Masham's Repose: Plot

 Maria, a ten-year-old orphaned girl, is nominal owner of the grand but impoverished country estate on which she lives.
 Her only friends are a loving family cook and a retired professor, who try to protect Maria from her strict governess, Miss Brown.
 The governess makes her miserable, taking her cue from her (Maria's) guardian, a vicar named Mr. Hater.
-Miss Brown and Mr. Hater are conspire to keep Maria poor and isolated, hoping eventually to steal her inheritance.
+Miss Brown and Mr. Hater conspire to keep Maria poor and isolated, hoping eventually to steal her inheritance.
 Maria does not go to school, and in church she has to walk all the way to her seat in oversized football boots which make a great deal of noise.
 Shy, lonely, and starved of affection, she meets a colony of Lilliputians living on an island in an ornamental lake.
 Her relations with them are initially quite strained: she tries to win them over with gifts while imposing her own ill-considered plans upon them, but eventually learns that she must respect them as her equals.
 Learning of the Lilliputians' existence, her guardians try to exploit them for gain, but working together Maria and her friends thwart their evil plans.
 The estate is restored to its former glory and becomes the Lilliputians' permanent home.